cloudfoundry/routing-release/README.md

 	  routing_api:
 	    enabled: true
 	```
-	Though not strictly required, we recommend configuring Diego as your default backend (as configured with `default_to_diego_backend: true` above, as TCP Routing is only supported for Diego.
+	Though not strictly required, we recommend configuring Diego as your default backend (as configured with `default_to_diego_backend: true` above, as TCP Routing is only supported for Diego).
 - Then generate a new manifest for cf-release and re-deploy it.

 		cd ~/workspace/cf-release